 Geography, Flora, Fauna

 In Germany, you will find different landscapes ranging from flat seaside areas to hilly or even mountaineous areas, fields or woods, densely populated with many cities, towns or small villages.
 Pleasant surroundings invite people to go for walks, hike or cycle.
 Private property is expressly marked as such.
-Sometimes, dangerous agricultural work is carried out, e.g. cutting down of timber.
-In that case the paths are closed for the public.
+Sometimes, dangerous agricultural work is carried out, e.g. cutting down timber.
+In that case the paths are closed to the public.
 Respect the environment, especially in nature parks and reserves: Take nothing but memories, leave nothing but footprints.
-Leaving the footpaths or noise is not welcomed, as wild animals are disturbed, also dogs must be walked on a leash.
+Leaving the footpaths or making noise is not encouraged, as wild animals are disturbed; dogs must be walked on a leash.
 There are no dangerous or poisonous animals (unless careless pet owners abandon their exotic pets).
-However, plants are a different matter: avoid touching unknown plants, because this can cause an unpleasant rash; also do not eat plants, as there are poisonous ones.
+However, plants are a different matter: avoid touching and eating unknown plants, as this can cause an unpleasant rash and there are poisenous plants.

-In summer, the temperature is generally around 20°C and can rise even to 35°C. Winter has temperatures around 0°C, which rarely drop to 10°C. Due to its location in the Rhine plain, Karlsruhe has a rather mild, snowless winter and a humid summer.
-It does rain sometimes, but dangerous storms are an exception.
-The weather forecasts in radio, TV or internet are pretty reliable, so take the rare warnings of sudden ice storms or heavy storms seriously and rather stay in the house.
+In summer, the temperature is generally around 20°C and can rise even to 35°C. Winter has temperatures around 0°C and rarely drop below -10°C. Due to its location in the Rhine plain, Karlsruhe has rather mild, snowless winters and humid summers.
+It does rain sometimes, but dangerous storms are very rare.
+The weather forecasts on the radio, TV or internet are pretty reliable, so take the rare warnings of sudden ice storms or heavy storms seriously and stay home.

 German.
 It is obligatory for young people to learn English at school, some also learn French.
 Therefore, if your German fails you it should be possible to communicate in these languages – but do not take this for granted: Especially people outside campus might not remember their schooldays well enough and might have as many problems talking English as you have talking German.